Tuesday, December 20, 2022

 And so he came and he became Torah observant and now he's a nice frum Jew.
 It's not just Rav Horowitz, another rebbe over told me that a guy came in a said he only wanted to study Talmud Yerushalmi.
 Now, it many places, maybe all of them, he would have been told, no that's not for you, you are ready for that, you have to first learn Bavli.
 But that's the approach at Dvar.
 They said, fine.
 And he learned Yerushalmi for a while, and now he's learning Bavli, cranking out mesechta after mesechta, as it was explained to me.

 There's an expression in Zen Buddhism.
 If you make the fence too small, the cow will want to jump over it.
 BTs come from such a different culture than FFBs.
 Even after decades in the frum world, I feel like I'm with Martians most of the time.
 Imposing an outlook on the brain can have disastrous results.
-Rav Horowitz, in his humility and in his training as a Yekke, gets that.
+Rav Horovitz, in his humility and in his training as a Yekke, gets that.

-Here's Rav Horowitz:
+Here's Rav Horovitz:

 You see this visualized in the Dvar Yerushalayim library.
 It's extensive and broad for a yeshiva library.
 Here's some books on Tefillah, which is a very important topic for BTs, for everyone, as we spend two hours a day davening.